Tasneem543/Calculator_project_Embeded-C/README.md

-# Calculator_project_Embeded-C
-This is a calculator has made by using C &amp; Embedded C language , Keypad , atmega32 and proteus simulation.
+# C & Embeded-C Projects
+These are three mini projects ( calculator - LM35 sensor - dual MCU for monitoring and UART data logger) are made using C & embeded C
+In addition,there are some applications on C language using code blocks IDE